General and Fractional Hypertree Decompositions: Hard and Easy Cases

-The correctness proof of the algorithm \decomp in Figure~\ref{fig:decompalg} is along the same lines as the correctness proof of the altenating algorithm in \cite{2002gottlob}.
-We therefore state the analogues of the lemmas and theorems of \cite{2002gottlob} without proofs, which can be easily ``translated'' from the HD setting in \cite{2002gottlob} to our FHD setting.
+The correctness proof of the \decomp algorithm is along the same lines as the correctness proof of the alternating algorithm for the \rec{HD,\,$k$} problem in \cite{2002gottlob}.
+We therefore state the analogues of the lemmas and theorems of \cite{2002gottlob} without proofs, since these can be easily ``translated'' from the HD setting in \cite{2002gottlob} to our FHD setting.

-\begin{lemma}[based on Lemma~5.9 from \cite{2002gottlob}] \mbox{} \\ For every given hypergraph $H = (V(H),E(H))$, such that $H$ has an FHD of width $\leq k$ in FNF with $c$-bounded fractional part and satisfying the weak special condition, the algorithm \decomp accepts $H$.
-Moreover, every such FHD is equal to some witness tree $\delta(\tau)$ of \decomp when run on $H$ and integer $c$. \end{lemma}
+\begin{lemma}[based on Lemma~5.9 from \cite{2002gottlob}] Let $H $ be a hypergraph and let $k \geq 1$, $\epsilon > 0$, and $c \geq 0$.
+If $H$ has an FHD of width $\leq k + \epsilon$ in FNF with $c$-bounded fractional part and satisfying the weak special condition, then the algorithm \decomp accepts input $H$.
+Moreover, every such FHD is equal to some witness tree $\delta(\tau)$ of \decomp when run on input $H$. \end{lemma}

 \nop{*********************************

 \begin{proof} Let $\mcF = \defFHD$ be an FHD$^+$ of a hypergraph $H = (V(H),E(H))$ in fractional normal form with the $(\alpha,\beta)$-condition.
 We show that there exists an accepting computation tree $\tau$ for \decomp on input $H$, s.t.\ $\delta(\tau)=\left< T', (B'_u)_{u\in T}, (\gamma'_u)_{u\in T'}\right>$ ``coincides'' with $\mcF$.